-Britain has an undeserved reputation as an expensive destination that prices out budget travelers.
-The truth is more nuanced: London is genuinely costly if you’re not strategic, but it also has the greatest concentration of free world-class museums of any city on earth.
+Britain has an undeserved reputation as an expensive destination that prices out budget travellers.
+The truth is more nuanced: London is undeniably costly if you’re not strategic, but it also has the greatest concentration of free world-class museums of any city on earth.
 The rail network can be eye-wateringly expensive on the day, but costs a fraction of the price booked in advance.
 And beyond London, much of Britain — the countryside, the coast, the northern cities, the smaller towns — is remarkably affordable.
 Here’s how to see Britain properly without spending a fortune.

 Free Attractions: Britain’s Secret Weapon